QuentinRa/blog.quentinra.dev/programming-languages/high-level/python/index.md

 <div class="row row-cols-md-2"><div>

-Python 🐍 is a multi-purpose high-level scripting language.
+Python 🐍 is a multipurpose high-level scripting language.
 Because it's quite easy to learn/use, it's unfortunately used as a [Golden hammer](https://sourcemaking.com/antipatterns/golden-hammer) 🔨🔥 <small>(AntiPattern)</small> by many developers.

 You can use **Python interpreter**: